-To confirm the Ion installation has completed properly, launch Internet Explorer and look under Tools->Manage Add-ons, and ensure the Browsium Ion Client Add-on is listed and status is Enabled.
+To confirm the Ion installation has completed properly, launch Internet Explorer and select Tools->Manage Add-ons to ensure the Browsium Ion Client Add-on is listed and Enabled.

 2.4.
 Installing Browsium Ion Configuration Manager

 This section covers the installation process for the Browsium Ion Configuration Manager.
 The Browsium Ion Client Add-on should be installed on the system in order to create, edit or test Rules and Profiles.